Skip to main content

 Courses

-Auburn University offers more than 35 courses in which pre-law students may enroll as a component of their major course of study.
-Courses are open to students from any major.
-The College of Liberal Arts is also home to the Law and Justice major, which exposes students to content they will find in law school and helps develop legal research and writing skills.
-Students in all majors may participate in internships with judges and law firms for academic credit.
+Auburn University offers more than 50 courses pre-law students may be interested in taking as a component of their major course of study or as an elective.
+Courses usually are open to students from any major.
+The College of Liberal Arts is also home to the Law and Justice major, which exposes students to content they will find in law school.

 Consult with your academic advisor as to prerequisites and class standing requirements for these courses before registration.